menu

 Demographics

-The education level of Bridgeport - Bayard citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.45% of adults 25 and older in Bridgeport - Bayard have a college degree.
+In terms of college education, Bridgeport - Bayard is nearly on par with the US average for all cities of 21.84%: 19.45% of adults 25 and older in Bridgeport - Bayard have a bachelor's degree or advanced degree.

 The per capita income in Bridgeport - Bayard in 2018 was $29,741, which is lower middle income relative to Nebraska, and middle income relative to the rest of the US.
 This equates to an annual income of $118,964 for a family of four.
 However, Bridgeport - Bayard contains both very wealthy and poor people as well.